stevenlriv/php-skit/README.md

     echo $key_hex;
 ```

 Then take the key generated and use it for one of them.
-You will need to do this 3 times.
+You will need to do this 3 times, 1 for every single key needed.

+## Folder/Files Structure

+- config/: script configuration before deployment, most are enviroment variables
+- public/: php/html files that are included from index.php and templates for some classes
+- src/: all php files required for the toolset to work
+- index.php: web server router

 ## MySQL